jekyll/jekyll/docs/_docs/maintaining/releasing-a-new-version.md

 +## 3.7.1 / 2018-01-25
 ```

 Adjust the version number and the date.
-Don't worry about removing the `HEAD` part, it'll automatically be regenerated when the time comes.
+Don't worry about removing the `HEAD` part, it'll be regenerated when the time comes.

 Once you've done this, update the website's changelog by running the following command: